digicademy-chf/chf_container/README.md

 ## Roadmap

-- Get the `local_packages` folder to show in the repo.
 - Add info for SQL and uploaded files.
 - Add production files locally.
 - Make sure everything is in place to re-build the environment from scratch.